-From the beginning, the project aim was to deepen the co-operation between the Experts by Experience and universities at local level in every participating country, especially in those countries where co-operation is not practiced on a permanent basis.
-Internationally, those who have used mental health services are enhancing mental health nursing education, and contributing knowledge drawn from lived experience of recovery from mental distress and related service use (Happell et al. 2014).
+The project aim was to deepen the co-operation between the Experts by Experience and universities at local level in every participating country, especially in those countries where co-operation is not practiced on a permanent basis.
+Internationally, those who have used mental health services are enhancing mental health nursing education, and contributing knowledge drawn from lived experience of recovery from mental distress and related service use [8].
 However, systematic involvement in mainstream mental health nursing educational initiatives remains embryonic.
 Therefore, the purpose of COMMUNE was to advance the involvement in mental health nursing education of those who have experience of being diagnosed with mental illness.
-The project sought to combine experiential and academic knowledge, to co-produce a module on 'recovery' for undergraduate nursing students across seven partner sites (Iceland, Ireland (two universities), Norway, Finland, the Netherlands, and Australia).
+The project sought to combine experiential and academic knowledge, to co-produce a module on 'recovery' for undergraduate nursing students across seven partner sites.

-It was important to have an overview of experiences..
 The Commune project began with focus group interviews with those who had lived experience of mental distress and mental health service use to ascertain their views on EBE involvement in nursing education.
 Data were collected and analysed collaboratively between nurse and EBE partners.
 The results of focus group interviews were used to inform the module design.
 The module content was developed by 10 nurse academics and 12 EBE's during a weeklong meeting in Reykjavik.
 It was informed by focus group findings, personal experience and a literature review, with consensus building exercises used to reach agreement.

-In developing the key content for the module, a review of the literature and focus group research were used to form its focus.
-These documents and the Teaching for Understanding (TFU) framework were then used by the consortium as the starting point to address the question 'What do we want students to understand?'
+These sources and the Teaching for Understanding (TFU) framework were then used by the consortium as the starting point to address the question 'What do we want students to understand?'
 In line with co-production, experts by experience and nurse lecturers used a consensus building process (Susskind et al. 1999) to finalise the module content.
 Through this process, eight themes were identified as forming the core content for the module see figure 1.

 The module was implemented at all educational venues between autumn 2017 and spring 2018.
-While the core themes for the module content were agreed, each EBE had the freedom to use their own teaching strategies and delivery methods.
+While the core themes for the module content were agreed on, each EBE had the freedom to use their own teaching strategies and delivery methods.
 The effect of the module was evaluated using mixed methods (questionnaires, focus group and individual interviews).
 It is our experiences of working together for almost three years that have resulted in the recommendations made in this handbook.
-Our experiences of co-production have not always been positive, however this allowed us to reflect on not only what we did well, but also what we should have done differently.
+Our experiences of co-production have not did have limitations, however this allowed us to reflect on not only what we did well, but also what we should have done differently.
 Overall, these experiences have allowed us to provide the guidelines that follow on co-production in mental health nursing education.
 Each site has summarized how they delivered the module and made recommendations to the editorial committee for the handbook, these experiences were collated.